Param-Harrison/blog/content/blog/quicklink-to-fast-loading-susequent-pages-in-website/index.md

   ]
 });
 ```

+Quicklink is easy to setup and smart enough for most cases to optimize subsequent page load experience.
+It doesn't solve the first load experience though.

 Hope it improves the performance of your website and improves the user experience.
 Try it out, its one exciting library to test web performance for users.